ofiryakobi/debm/README.md

                 for p in self.prospects:
                     p.Generate()
 ```
-If the model is defined to reGenerate,  go over each prospect
-and generate new outcomes.
+If the model is defined to `reGenerate`, go over each prospect and generate new outcomes.
+When our prospects are stochastic, it is important to do that.

 `data=np.vstack([x.outcomes for x in self.prospects]).transpose()`
 The line above takes the outcomes of all prospects, and stack it one by one